Guide to Unified Community Platforms for Employees & Customers

 In an era where building a strong online presence is critical to success, many organizations are exploring the possibility of using one community platform for both their employees and customers.

-Most every platform we have worked with does have examples of clients that do in fact use one community for both employees and clients.
+Most every online community platform we have worked with does have examples of clients that do in fact use one community for both employees and clients.
 So be careful when you ask the software vendor that question.
 Just because the answer is "yes" doesn't mean you and your constituents will have a clean experience.

-In this blog post, we'll explore the pros and cons of a unified platform, and discuss key factors you should consider when making your decision.
+In this blog post, we'll explore the pros and cons of a unified community platform, and discuss key factors you should consider when making your decision.

 Pros of a Unified Community Platform